EarthScope/ispaq/README.md

 (ispaq) $ python -m ispaq.ispaq --help
 ````

-When calculating metrics, valid arguments for -M, -S, and --starttime must be provided.
+When calculating metrics, valid arguments for -M, -S, and --starttime are required and must be provided.
 If -P is not provided, ISPAQ uses the default preference file located at ispaq/preference_files/default.txt.
 If --log-level is not specified, the default log-level is INFO.